siefkenj/IBLODEs/book/typst/modules/appendix7.typ

 == Preliminaries

-XXX This was copy-and-pasted from the PCE that Rhupert wrote for complex numbers.
-It needs to be edited and the figures need to be recreated.

 The imaginary numbers are built from a special symbol $i$, whose square is
 $i^2 = -1$.
 An _imaginary_ number is a pure multiple of $i$, like $b i$, where $b$ is real.
 A _complex_ number is a sum of a real and imaginary number, and generally